Wilsonian Matrix Renormalization Group: Introduction

 \end{itemize} In this note we will carry out this programme for the case of a doubletrace cubic-quartic matrix model which captures the main features of the phase structure of noncommutative phi-four in dimension two including the uniform ordered phase \cite{Ydri:2017riq}.
 The multitrace matrix model approach to noncommutative scalar field theory was developed originally in \cite{Saemann:2010bw,OConnor:2007ibg}.

 This note is organized as follows.
-In section two we introduce the renormalization group approach and the Schwinger-Dyson idenities for matrix models following the presentation of \cite{Higuchi:1994rv}.
-In section three we introduce the saddle point equation, the loop equation and solve the renormalization group equations for the cubic and the cubic-quartic matrix models.
-In section four we present our first attempt at extending the formalism to multitrace matrix models of noncommutative quantum field theory by considering the example of the doubletrace matrix model proposed in \cite{Ydri:2017riq}.
-Section five contains a brief conclusion and outlook.
+In section two we solve the renormalization group equations for the cubic and the cubic-quartic matrix models \cite{Higuchi:1994rv}.
+In section three we present our first attempt at extending the formalism to multitrace matrix models of noncommutative quantum field theory by considering the example of the doubletrace matrix model proposed in \cite{Ydri:2017riq}.
+Section four contains a brief conclusion and outlook.